combatopera/Concern/README.md

 venvname/bin/pip install Concern
 . venvname/bin/activate
 ```
-To add a backend substitute `pip install` for `pip3 install --user` above.
+To add a backend, substitute `pip install` for `pip3 install --user` above.

 ### To develop
 First clone the repo using HTTP or SSH: